 In addition, B6 is responsible for melatonin secretion in your dog.
 A dog with irregular sleeping habits can benefit from a few pieces of bananas.
 Melatonin allows them to regulate their internal clock, and thus normalize their sleeping habits.

 Another huge benefit of consuming bananas is that your dog will get a hefty amount of Vitamin C. This popular vitamin is known for combating and preventing degenerative diseases, including cancers of all type.
 Humans need this vitamin because we don’t naturally produce it ourselves.

-That being said, it’s important to note that dogs do naturally produce vitamin C. They don’t necessarily need to get this vitamin from other fruits, vegetables or supplements.
-So why is this considered a health benefit for dogs?
+That being said, it’s important to note that dogs do naturally produce vitamin C. They don’t need to get this vitamin from other fruits, vegetables or supplements.
+So then, why is this considered a health benefit for your dog?

-While it’s true that dogs can inherently manufacture Vitamin C, as they age, they become less efficient at doing so.
+While it’s true that dogs can naturally produce Vitamin C, as they age, they become less efficient at doing so.
 This means that feeding bananas to an older dog may actually benefit them.
 Whereas, feeding bananas to a young puppy may not do so much.

 Bananas contain a ton of Biotin, also known as Vitamin B7.
-Biotin is a B complex vitamin that helps in maintaining healthy skin and hair.
+Biotin is a B complex vitamin that helps with maintaining healthy skin and hair on humans and dogs.
 It will keep your dog’s coat looking good with a bright healthy shine.